 “From all these experiences the most important thing I have learned is that legibility and beauty stand close together and that type design, in its restraint, should be only felt but not perceived by the reader.
 In the course of my professional life, I have acquired knowledge and manual skill.
 To pass on what I had learned and achieved to the next generation became a necessity.”

 “Throughout the modern world, from megastore to corner shop, text set in Frutiger’s Univers sings out from a thousand different magazine, books, posters, and CD covers.
 Univers is proving to be one of the most important and enduring typefaces of the twentieth century, a masterpiece of structured diversity” says Yvonne Schwemer-Scheddin.

-From his sans-serif typeface for the then newly built Charles De Gaulle International Airport through the linear bands of rope-drawn signs of script in concrete of his Métro alphabet at any railway station in Paris to ASTRA-Frutiger’s widening ascenders and descenders which is used by Swiss authorities as the new font for traffic signs since 2003, his traces will remain intact and alive forever.
+From his sans-serif typeface for Charles De Gaulle International Airport through the linear bands of rope-drawn signs of script in concrete of his Métro alphabet for Paris to ASTRA-Frutiger’s widening ascenders and descenders used by Swiss authorities as the new font for traffic signs since 2003- his designs remain intact, almost eternal.